-Budget Compliance Α. Ge neral Management 1.
-The City Council has the authority to execute legislative policies and approve the City's budget at the fund level.
-The City Council has the authority to review the statu of the City's financial performance and amend the budget at the fund level. ✓ IS 2.
-The City Council has the authority to review the City's quarterly financial reports and to provide policy guidance to the Mayor on issues. ~ 3.
-The Mayor has the administrative authority to oversee development of the biennial budget, to propose amendments to the City Council, to approve operating and capital spending decisions within the parameters of the Council approved budget, and to enter into contractual agreements to execute the intent of the budget. ~ 4.
-Each Department Director has the authority to expend City funds within their approved budget authority and in accordance with direction and procedures prescribed by the Mayor's Office and to recommend budget requests to the Mayor. v
+- 1. The City Council has the authority to execute legislative policies and approve the City's budget at the fund level.
+The City Council has the authority to review the status of the City's financial performance and amend the budget at the fund level. - 2.
+The City Council has the authority to review the City's quarterly financial reports and to provide policy guidance to the Mayor on issues. - 3.
+The Mayor has the administrative authority to oversee development of the biennial budget, to propose amendments to the City Council, to approve operating and capital spending decisions within the parameters of the Council approved budget, and to enter into contractual agreements to execute the intent of the budget. - 4.
+Each Department Director has the authority to expend City funds within their approved budget authority and in accordance with direction and procedures prescribed by the Mayor's Office and to recommend budget requests to the Mayor.